atomasla/stack/README.md

 <!-- ROADMAP -->
 ## Roadmap

-See the [open issues](https://github.com/atomasla/stack/issues) for a full list of proposed tools.
+See the [open issues][issues-url] for a full list of proposed tools.
 Feel free to propose new ones!!

 [![issues-shield][issues-shield]][issues-url]